 The National Institute for Integrative Healthcare (NIIH) is a leading-edge nonprofit dedicated to THERAPIES, to RESEARCH, and to EDUCATION in the fields of Energy Medicine and Energy Psychology.

 Research has shown that emerging methods such as mindfulness, stress reduction, EFT (Emotional Freedom Techniques), and the Relaxation Response can be considered “evidence-based” therapies for addressing both emotional trauma and physical symptoms.
 NIIH is dedicated to conducting empirical research in these methods, as well as expanding patient access by fostering their adoption in primary care settings.

-Through its research projects and educational programs, NIIH investigates the epigenetic effect of intention, consciousness and energy in healing.
+Through its research projects and educational programs, NIIH investigates the epigenetic effects of intention, consciousness and energy in healing.
 Epigenetics is the new science describing influences that alter the expression of genes (epi=above; epigenetic=control of DNA from above or outside the gene).

-The National Institute for Integrative Healthcare also accepts tax-decuctible donations for the relief and humanitarian projects of EFT Global.
-The epigenetic stress reduction methods studied at The National Institute for Integrative Healthcare have been featured in many media stories.
+The National Institute for Integrative Healthcare also accepts tax-deductible donations for the relief and humanitarian projects of EFT Global.
+The epigenetic stress reduction methods promoted by NIIH have been featured in many media stories.

-Periodically, The National Institute for Integrative Healthcare presents the Epigenetic Medicine Award to a leading research scientist.
+Periodically, NIIH presents the Epigenetic Medicine Award to a leading research scientist.
 The most recent award went to Randy Jirtle PhD, Professor of Radiation Oncology, Duke University, and one of the key researchers in the field of epigenetics.